Scripture Passage: Revelation 21

 Revelation 21:9-10 gives us a guided tour through Heaven: “And there came unto me one of the seven angels which had the seven vials full of the seven last plagues, and talked with me, saying, ‘Come hither, I will show thee the bride, the Lamb’s wife.’
 And he carried me away in the spirit into a great and high mountain, and showed me that great city, the holy Jerusalem, descending out of Heaven from God.”

 Scripture often describes the greater glories of Heaven symbolically, because the human mind could never comprehend it.
-But we can know without a shadow of doubt, Heaven is not symbolic.
+But we can know without a shadow of a doubt, Heaven is not symbolic.
 It is a very real place, indescribably beautiful and inexplicably glorious.
 God will rule in majesty there; He will dwell with His people.
-There will be no more sorrow, and no more sin.
+There will be no more sorrow and no more sin.

 Heaven shines with the glory of God, no need for the moon or sun.
 Heavenly choirs will sing the song of Moses and the Lamb; we will worship God with a wonderful song of redemption.
 And there is room for anyone who calls upon the name of the Lord.